 Special considerations may need to be made in emergency situations for individuals with disabilities.
 How an individual with a disability responds to an emergency depends on the type of emergency, the specific disability, and the location of work, classes or campus residence.
 Ultimately, the individual with a disability is responsible for his or her own safety in emergency situations.
 It is wise for the individual to plan ahead for emergencies.
 Pre-planning includes reviewing the evacuation procedure (below) with the director of Accommodative Services or Environmental Health & Safety Manager and then discussing the specifics of the plan with members of the Clarkson community, including, but not limited to, Campus Safety & Security, supervisors and co-workers, faculty, fellow students, residence hall staff, and/or other residents.

 - Alarm.
-Activate the nearest fire alarm.
+Activate the nearest fire alarm and call 911.